Van Gogh Museum Tickets And Tours

 Touring the Van Gogh Museum in Amsterdam| ©Paul S.

-There are several types of guided tours of the Van Gogh Museum.
+Several types of guided tours of the Van Gogh Museum are available.
 These differ in duration and characteristics.
 Logically, the longer the duration the more art can be seen and in greater detail, in addition to being able to resolve doubts and questions, although usually the maximum duration is 3 hours.
 In any case, the mere fact of visiting the museum with a professional guide is enough to better appreciate the famous works of the Van Gogh Museum.

 In addition to the general tours (without queues and lasting 2.5 hours), there are specific tours: